jackschooley/cfb-betting/README.md

 - ***create_input_dfs.py***: Takes the data from the two sources to create input stats for each game.
 - ***fix_names.py***: Contains a dictionary which is used to convert names in *cleaner.py*.

-## How to Use
+## Findings

-The ATS predictor should have upwards of 60% accuracy when used on conference games starting in week 4 of the college football season.
-The model will generate picks and bets for nonconference games, as well as games before week 4, but there are some caveats to those games that make the model less reliable.

-### What does the model not account for?

-- Strength of schedule: strength of schedule is not explicitly accounted for; however, teams from the same conference will have very similar strengths of schedule.
-Thus, this is likely a non-issue for conference games, but it does cast doubt on the model's accuracy on predicting nonconference games.
-- Games with large spreads (in either direction): the model is not good at predicting against large spreads, so don't trust it to bet on these games.
-- Injuries: obviously if a team loses their star QB (or RB, WR, etc.) for a game, the model's accuracy for predicting that game is heavily in doubt.
-- Motivation: this is especially apparent for bowl games, in which some teams have much more to prove than others.
-The jury is still out on whether the model can perform well for bowl games.
+I think that, at the moment, the model doesn't really show any significant ability to predict against-the-spread.
+Thus, I predict that as the number of games goes to infinity, the model will approach 50% ATS.
+This obviously does not really help.

+I think that the scores are predicted decently well, but as far as making money is concerned I'm not there yet.
+I think that this is the ceiling for the stats that I have.
+If I could get more in-depth data (i.e. 5 factors, play-by-play data), then perhaps the model's accuracy could be improved, but until then I can't really make any money using this model.

 ## What's Next

-- A web scraper for current betting lines
+- A web scraper for current betting lines.
-- An over/under predictor.
 - A moneyline betting strategy.